Preventive habits go a long way

 Everyday habits can also have an effect on your cervical cancer risk.
 For instance, smoking doubles the risk of cervical cancer.
 And women who don’t eat enough fruits and vegetables in their diet are at an increased risk for cervical cancer.

-Because HPV is a sexually transmitted infection, the best prevention comes from using condoms and limiting your number of sexual partners.
+Because HPV is a sexually transmitted infection (STI), the best prevention comes from using condoms and limiting your number of sexual partners.

-Other sexually transmitted infections can also increase the risk of cervical cancer.
+Other STIs can also increase the risk of cervical cancer.
 HIV can compromise your immune system, making it easier to get HPV and cervical cancer.
 In addition, women whose blood and cervical mucus showed evidence of past or present chlamydia infections were at higher risk for cervical cancer.

 Appropriate STI testing and doctor appointments can help you catch infections and avoid cervical cancer in the future.

 Dr. Evan McClennen, DO, is an obstetrician/gynecologist.
-She sees patients at Geisinger's East Mountain Clinic, 1155 E. Mountain Blvd., Wilkes-Barre, and Geisinger South Wilkes-Barre, 25 Church St., Wilkes-Barre.
-To schedule an appointment with Dr. McClennen or another Geisinger obstetrician/gynecologist, please call 570-275-6401 or visit Geisinger.org.
+She sees patients at Geisinger Women’s Health in Wilkes-Barre.
+To schedule an appointment with Dr. McClennen or another Geisinger OBGYN, please call 800-275-6401 or visit Geisinger.org.